glwjr/gameboy-emulator/README.md

 ## Refinements (planned)

-These are known simplifications — the emulator works without them, but they're on the roadmap toward full accuracy:
+These are known simplifications - the emulator works without them, but they're on the roadmap toward full accuracy:

-- **8×16 sprite mode** — sprites are currently rendered as 8×8.
+- **8×16 sprite mode:** sprites are currently rendered as 8×8.
 Games that use tall sprites (including parts of Link's Awakening) will show only the top half of affected objects until this is added.
-- **Sprite priority** — the "behind background" priority bit is not yet honored; sprites always draw on top.
+- **Sprite priority:** the "behind background" priority bit is not yet honored; sprites always draw on top.
-- **10-sprites-per-line limit** — the hardware drops sprites beyond 10 per
-  scanline; this limit is not enforced.
+- **10-sprites-per-line limit:** the hardware drops sprites beyond 10 per scanline; this limit is not enforced.
-- **The window layer** — the third rendering layer (used for status bars and dialogue boxes) is not yet implemented.
+- **The window layer:** the third rendering layer (used for status bars and dialogue boxes) is not yet implemented.
-- **OAM DMA timing** — the DMA copy is instantaneous rather than taking its real ~160 cycles.
+- **OAM DMA timing:** the DMA copy is instantaneous rather than taking its real ~160 cycles.
 Games that depend on DMA timing are unaffected in practice.
-- **EI delay precision / STAT timing** — interrupt timing is accurate enough to pass `cpu_instrs`, but some cycle-exact edge cases the Mooneye test suite probes are not yet handled.
+- **EI delay precision / STAT timing:** interrupt timing is accurate enough to pass `cpu_instrs`, but some cycle-exact edge cases the Mooneye test suite probes are not yet handled.
-- **Sound (APU)** — not implemented.
+- **Sound (APU):** not implemented.

 ## License

-This emulator — the code in this repository — is released under the MIT License.
+This emulator is released under the MIT
+License.
 See [LICENSE](LICENSE) for the full text.

 The MIT License covers **the emulator code only**.
 It does not cover, and